UNDERWATER DEMOLITION TEAM HISTORIES

 activities and Lieutenant (junior grade) C.F.
 ECERY was transferred to the

-at Maui after which they were ordered to Oceanside California on 20 October.
+Base at Maui after which they were ordered to Oceanside California on 20 October.
 At the Amphibious Training Base, Oceanside, California the team was decommissioned.

 (compiled by Robert Allan